MathisBurger/genDev2024/README.md

 ## Possible improvements

-Although the docker container is able to handle 10.000 Websocket connections and 2.000.000 active users it uses a vast amount of RAM and is currently limited to physically one server to work properly.
-It is possible to scale horizontally using something kubernetes or docker swarm, but then not all websocket connections will provide real-time updates and the website needs to be refreshed, but the dashboard still provides real time updates, because the polling requests are stateless.
+Even though the Docker container is capable of handling 10,000 WebSocket connections and 2,000,000 active users, it uses a considerable amount of RAM and is currently confined to a single physical server for proper operation.
+Though it's possible to scale horizontally using services such as Kubernetes or Docker Swarm, not all WebSocket connections would provide real-time updates in this scenario.
+Consequently, the website would need to be refreshed, although the dashboard would still provide real-time updates, given that the polling requests are stateless.
+This issue could be resolved by implementing a messaging microservice, like Apache Kafka.
-This problem can be solved by implementing a messaging microservice like Apache Kafka to trigger all running instances of the backend to send updates though the websockets to the clients.
+This would prompt all active instances of the backend to send updates through the WebSockets to the clients.

-Not all the database queries are well optimized.
-There is some potential to prevent fetching unnecessary data and remove redundant
-`WHERE` clauses.
-This could lower the database load and query complexity.
+Some of the database queries are not fully optimized.
+There is potential to prevent the fetching of unnecessary data and eliminate redundant `WHERE` clauses.
+Implementing these changes could decrease database load and reduce query complexity.

+Furthermore, I should have implemented caching for load-heavy requests to improve the overall performance of the application.
+Although it seemed too complex to implement caching for these highly user-individual queries, this could be a challenge to tackle in the future.

-Although, the application frontend is kind of responsive, there are some components that are not really optimized for mobile devices.
+While the application's frontend is somewhat responsive, certain components aren't optimized for mobile devices.
-Therefore, there should be a mobile app or a better optimized web application.
-I would build a mobile app using react native, because it is capable of cross-platform (IOS and Android) and core components like the APIService of the web application can be reused.
+Therefore, there could be a mobile app or a better-optimized web application.
+In the case of building a mobile app, I would use
+React Native due to its cross-platform capability (both iOS and Android), and the fact that core components, like the APIService of the web application, can still be reused.